miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 ```

 ## Key take-aways
 * Installation and deployment of Spark is supposed to be a simple and straightforward.
 Downloading, unpacking and minimal configuration would be enough for starting to work (tuning is absolutely necessary, but even with default options Spark should offer the standard functionality).
-However, a version downgrade from the version initially used ([Spark 2.1.1](https://spark.apache.org/releases/spark-release-2-1-1.html)) has been necessary as, once Spark was installed, when running `spartk-shell`, the following error popped up:
+However, a version downgrade from the version initially used ([Spark 2.1.1](https://spark.apache.org/releases/spark-release-2-1-1.html)) has been necessary as, once Spark was installed, when running `spartk-shell`, the following error popped up (the same behavior has been observed with Spark 2.2.0, so that we eventually fell back to Spark 2.0.2):
 ```bash
 java.lang.IllegalArgumentException: Error while instantiating 'org.apache.spark.sql.hive.HiveSessionState'
 ```
-    - The same behavior was observed with Spark 2.2.0, so that finally, we fell back to Spark 2.0.2.
-* If an error related to the lack of entrophy is raised when running `spark-shell` or `pyspark` (`https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny`), a better generator has to be installed (`[rng-tools](https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny)`)
+* If an error related to the lack of entrophy is raised when running `spark-shell` or `pyspark` (`Failed to generate a seed from SecureRandom within 3 seconds.
+Not enough entrophy?`), a better generator has to be installed ([`rng-tools`](https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny)).

 ## See also
 * [Running Spark on a YARN cluster](./spark-yarn-cluster-setup.md)